Ethiopia - Birding the Roof of Africa 2017

 DAY 19 Gibe Gorge - Addis Ababa

-This morning we can search Gibe Gorge, which has been the best site for endemic Red-billed Pytilia, along with Yellow-throated Sandgrouse, African Wattled Plover, both Bar-breasted and Black-faced Firefinches, and there's also a slim chance of Egyptian Plover.
+This morning we can search Gibe Gorge, which has been the best site for endemic Red-billed Pytilia, the near-endemic Yellow-rumped Seedeater, along with Yellow-throated Sandgrouse, African Wattled Plover, both Bar-breasted and Black-faced Firefinches, and there's also a slim chance of Egyptian Plover.
 In the afternoon we will return to Addis Ababa, where we have use of day rooms this evening and after dinner will transfer to the airport for out late flight back to the UK.

 Day 20 End of Tour - 14th December

 Arrive back to UK and conclusion of the tour.